Origin, Westernization, Sanskritization and Modernization of caste system

 Caste fellows sharing moments of joys and sorrows – It held them together.
 People shared with their caste-fellows moments of joys and sorrows.

-The system of each caste having a specific position in the society and a specific work to do with its rights and duties boosted the morale of its people and promoted social equilibrium and solidarity.
+Rationale behind assigning rights and duties to different groups – The system of each caste having a specific position in the society and a specific work to do with its rights and duties boosted the morale of its people and promoted social equilibrium and solidarity.
 Their relative position in society depended on purity, morality, knowledge, contribution of their work to the society as a whole and spiritual standards, they could maintain.
 Considerations of self-discipline, hygiene and cleanliness on the basis of climatic conditions of the region were given importance.

 Most scientific system – In its purest form, caste system may be regarded as one of the most scientific social systems ever evolved anywhere in the world.
 The genius of the philosophers of ancient India has provided a philosophy, the rationality of which is in conformity with the laws of nature.
 It provided a strong social structure to Indian society, which led to the all round growth of its cultural heritage and given Indian society coherence, stability, continuity.
 It kept its members comfortable and satisfied.
 It instilled in people, self-discipline, consciousness, self-control and self-direction.
 It assigned them duties according to their natural instincts and qualities.
 It developed in them a feeling of belonging, interdependence and team-spirit.